 Green Belt (6th Geup)

 Students at this stage have grown significantly in their skills, though still have much to learn.
-The green coloration is meant to represent the seed of knowledge growing into a plant.
+The green coloration means to represent the seed of knowledge growing into a plant.

 And like a plant, the student has already taken root in taekwondo, but still has a long way to go.
 There’s a 4 month minimum requirement for green belts before they can advance, and they’ll also need to learn the Won Hyo Pattern, which has 28 movements.